Cervical mucus after ovulation typically becomes thicker, less abundant, and creamy or sticky as fertility declines.

 The texture and appearance of cervical mucus evolve swiftly after ovulation.
 Here’s what you can generally expect:

-• Sticky Consistency: The mucus loses its stretchiness and feels tacky or sticky.
+- Sticky Consistency: The mucus loses much of its stretchiness and feels tacky or sticky.

-These changes are quite reliable indicators that ovulation has occurred.
-Women who monitor their cervical mucus daily often use these signs to confirm that their fertile phase has ended.
+These changes are common indicators that ovulation has occurred.
+Women who monitor their cervical mucus daily often use these signs to help confirm that their fertile phase has ended.

 How Long Do These Changes Last?

 The post-ovulation cervical mucus pattern typically lasts until either menstruation begins or pregnancy occurs.
 If fertilization doesn’t happen, progesterone levels eventually decline towards the end of the luteal phase.
-This causes cervical mucus production to slow down further and dry up completely before your period starts.
+This causes cervical mucus production to slow down further and often become drier before your period starts.

 However, if pregnancy occurs, progesterone remains elevated longer to maintain the uterine lining.
-In this case, cervical mucus might stay thick and creamy for an extended period or even increase slightly in quantity as early pregnancy progresses.
+In this case, cervical mucus may stay thick and creamy for an extended period, and some women notice more vaginal discharge as pregnancy progresses.

 The Role of Cervical Mucus in Fertility Awareness Methods